KMahoney/kmahoney.github.io/_posts/2020-09-17-my-principles-for-building-software.md

 This is the most common mistake made by software developers.
 It's responsible for *many* self-inflicted problems.

-The principle is that when you make a trade-off that has a complexity cost, ensure that empirical evidence backs the need for the trade-off.
+The principle is to ensure that empirical evidence backs the need for a trade-off.

 Common mistakes: